 Credit for Child and Dependent Care Expenses

 You can claim a credit for child or dependent care expenses incurred when either working or looking for employment.
-The amount of the credit equals a percentage of up to $3,000 of the expenses for 1 child and $6,000 for 2 or more children.
+The credit equals a percentage of up to $3,000 of expenses for 1 child and $6,000 for 2 or more children.

 Taxpayer and Dependent Eligibility